With Asia’s influence on Australia and the world ever increasing are you ready to be a leader in “the Asian century”?

 First- year students commencing this degree and relocating to Canberra, may be eligible for $2,000 under the ANU Relocation Grant scheme.
 For full conditions see the ANU Relocation Grants page.

 High-achieving students can apply their interest in the region by studying the Bachelor of Philosophy (Asian Studies) program.
 This program allows you to deepen your knowledge of the region through a custom-made research and study program designed especially for you.

 Please note, this program replaces the Bachelor of Asia Pacific Studies which will no longer be available from 2015.

-Visit Programs and Courses to find out about core courses and the typical program outline.
+Read our Bachelor of Asian Studies publication (3.54 MB) to find out about core courses and the typical program outline.